 How do you choose the right skills?

-First, take the time to identify the skills most relevant to your career goals.
 Consider the industry you're in or aspiring to enter, the specific job roles you're interested in, and the skills currently in high demand.
-Even listing basic computer skills on a CV can help you stand out.

 Assess your industry: Look at trends shaping your profession.
 Tech?
 Marketing?
 Health?
 Understand where the biggest skill demands lie.

 Once you've pinpointed these skills, the next step is to invest in your personal and professional development.
-For example, you could enrol in training programs, take online courses, or attain certifications aligning with your chosen job target.
+For example, you could enrol in training programs, take online courses, or attain certifications aligned with your chosen job target.
 Continuous learning is essential and an investment that can pay off in the long run.

 Refer to the courses and certificates in a CV article for more inspiration.